 |Summer||Day after Commencement||Sunday before the first week of fall classes|

 Work-Study is awarded to eligible students as part of their financial aid packages.
 Work-Study awards are distributed for each program (academic year and summer) and are not transferable.

 Students apply for academic-year Work-Study by indicating their interest in working on the FAFSA form.
 BU Financial Assistance selects as many participants as funding allows, based on students’ financial need.

-Students must submit a Summer Work-Study application to the Work-Study Office in order to request a Summer Work-Study award.
+Students must submit a Summer 18 Undergrad WS Application to the Work-Study Office in order to request a Summer Work-Study award.

 Adjustment or Cancellation

 If a student’s eligibility changes at any time during the academic year or summer program, BU Financial Assistance may need to adjust or cancel his or her Work-Study award.
 Circumstances which may require this include, but are not limited to, withdrawal from the University, failure to maintain a satisfactory grade point average, or the addition of financial assistance from outside sources.